VBAndCs/VB-Flag-auto-generator/README.md

         Return Value
     End Function

+    Public Function SetFlag(flag As MyFlag) As MyFlag Return New MyFlag(Value Or flag.Value)
+    End Function

-    Public Function SetFlags(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return Value
+    Public Function SetFlags(ParamArray flags() As MyFlag) As MyFlag If flags Is Nothing OrElse flags.Length = 0 Then Return New MyFlag(Value)

         Dim v = Value
         For Each flag In flags